orientechnologies/orientdb-docs/Database-Security.md

 - `reader`, with default password "`reader`", is the classic read-only user.
 The `reader` can read any records but can't modify or delete them and has no access to internal information such as users and roles, themselves.
 - `writer`, with the default password "`writer`", is like the user `reader` but can also create, update, and delete records.

 Users are themselves records stored inside the cluster "OUser".
-The passwords are stored in hash format using the [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2) algorithm.
+The passwords are stored in hash.
+Starting from OrientDB v2.2 the algorithm is [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2).
+Before v2.2 a [SHA-256](https://en.wikipedia.org/wiki/SHA-2) was used.
 Look at [Password management](Database-Security.md#password-management) for more information.

 The user status is stored in the field `status` and can be: `SUSPENDED` or `ACTIVE`.
 Only `ACTIVE` users can log in.